An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 3. Do something about it ahead of time.

 Be it Bradley or Lamaze you need some ways to cope with the pain.
 Most labor classes don’t have a “type” anymore — but they should be teaching you.
 Our hospital classes (and I really feel like that goes for MOST hospital classes) really aren’t enough to help you cope with full labor, you’d need more breathing.
-The key to labor is staying relaxed as your body tenses up into a giant steel.
+The key to labor is staying relaxed as your uterus tenses up.
 It’s fun.

 They are great, however, if you’re planning on just coping until you are able to get an epidural.